patrick1729/calc-react-redux/README.md

 # Calculator
 Calculator React App that implements the concept of React with Redux.
+Click [here](https://calc-x.herokuapp.com/) for preview.

 ## Getting Started